 - Information concerning local area hospitals (i.e., name, telephone number, and distance from your location)

-- An emergency notification system to alert various parties of an emergency.
-These include individuals at remote locations within the premises, local law enforcement and local area hospitals.
+- An emergency notification system alerts various parties of an emergency.
+These include individuals at remote locations within the premises, local law enforcement, and local area hospitals.

 The most effective way to train your employees to respond to an active shooter situation is to conduct mock active shooter training exercises.
 You should also seek the expertise of local law enforcement in designing training exercises.
-Your employees can also seek online training here.
+You can obtain your OSHA 30 card by completing your online training.
 Any training exercise should cover the following: